The Fleece Tent: Showcasing the Best of Maine Fiber

 If you are looking to purchase fleece, want to learn more about fleece, or are an avid fiber enthusiast, the Fleece Tent is the place for you.
 It is a destination for fairgoers looking for the best of Maine-produced fiber.

 Kate Henry and Susanne Grosjean will once again put together their amazing exhibit of breeds and fiber samples with information about uses of different types—whether for spinning beautiful yarn or creating fabulous felt.
 And there will be educational information on hand about the growers and farms selling fleece, and fiber-related groups in Maine.

 Throughout the weekend, spinners and growers will be available to answer questions.
 Find yourself with one too many fleeces to process yourself?
 We’ll have contact information for Maine’s fiber processing mills.
-In addition, the schedule will include talks all three days—at the speakers tent right outside the Fleece Tent and at the Wednesday Spinners Tent—with subjects ranging from choosing the right fleece for spinning, processing fleece, raising and spinning alpaca, and harvesting fiber from Angora rabbits.
+In addition the schedule will include talks all three days – at the Speakers Tent right outside the Fleece Tent – on a wide array of subjects, including choosing the right fleece for spinning, processing fleece, raising and spinning alpaca, and harvesting fiber from Angora rabbits.
 Peter Hagerty of Peace Fleece will speak on Sunday afternoon on the Navajo Wool Buy.
-Please see the Fairbook schedule or on-line interactive schedule for details and times.
+Please see the Fairbook schedule for details and times.

-The Fleece Tent is a major component of the growing presence of fiber at the Fair that includes the Wednesday Spinners, several Maine vendors in the adjacent Fiber Marketplace, and the many farms and vendors at the Maine Fiber Farms and Maine Ag Products areas nearby.
+The Fleece Tent is a major component of the abundant presence of fiber at the Fair that includes the Wednesday Spinners, several Maine vendors in the adjacent Fiber Marketplace and the many farms and vendors at the Maine Fiber Farms and Maine Ag Products areas nearby.
 Enjoy a journey from fleece to finished product, with many stops along the way!

 Details for Fiber Producers